1

 Washing & Sanitizing Eggs

 After washing the eggs, they should be sanitized by dipping or spraying using a chlorinated or hydrogen peroxide solution.
 To dip, make up a basin containing 1 to 2 gallons of 120°F water and bleach at 100-200 PPM chlorine.
-A 200 PPM chlorine solution can be made by mixing 1 tablespoon bleach with 1 gallon of water.
+A 200 PPM chlorine solution can be made by mixing 1 tablespoon of bleach with 1 gallon of water.
 To spray eggs, a spray bottle with 120°F water and bleach at 100-200 PPM is good.
 If eggs are to be used for retail sales, a chemical method of sanitization should be used.
-For guidance from the FDA on sanitizing shell eggs, go to Egg Safety Page from FDA.
+For guidance from the FDA on sanitizing shell eggs, go to the Egg Safety Page from the FDA.

 The United States Department of Agriculture (USDA) Food Safety and Inspection Service (FSIS) has published a Fact Sheet on the safe handling of shell eggs.
 Go to the Egg Safety Page from the FSIS to find more information.